 It is an early-type Panther tank.
-It is built in October 2014.
+It was built in October 2014.

 I make the Dragon Model’s premium kit Panther D. It is a luxurious kit with photo-etched parts and a metal gun barrel.
-I wonder it’s still available?
+I wonder if it’s still available?
+It is disappointing point that many high-quality kits are a limited release.
 I want Dragon Model to resell these masterpiece products regularly.
-It is a disappointing point that many high-quality kits are a limited release.

-The panther is the required subject of the German tank fan, but Panther’s slant armor is unlike a German typical tank which is a big characteristic of love it or hates it.
-I made the type G before, I like it very much except that the side of the chassis is seen open too much.
+The Panther is the required subject of the German tank fan, but Panther’s slant armor is unlike a typical German tank, which is a big characteristic of love or hate it.
+I made the type G before; I like it very much, except that the side of the chassis is seen open too much.

 Because I used the photo-etched parts for various points, it is a sharp impression.
-Etching parts were some places too thin, and there were many hard processes.
-The stop tab of the spare caterpillar treads were particularly difficult.
+Etching parts were, in some places, too thin, and there were many complex processes.
+The stop tab of the spare caterpillar treads was tough.

-This camouflage painting was the campaign in Krusk in 1943 Summer.
-The green line is characteristic for mid-summer operation.
-I think it good random pattern blowing airbrush.
-Still, now it’s like the toy taste with no weathering, the tank’s best part is muddy, dusty, and rusty and battle damage.
+This camouflage painting was from the campaign in Krusk in 1943 Summer.
+The green line is characteristic of mid-summer operation.
+I think it is an excellent random pattern-blowing airbrush.
+Still, it’s like the toy taste with no weathering, the tank’s best part is muddy, dusty, rusty, and battle damage.

-The Panther had the variation of type A, G, F, and this type D, and type D was the first actual fighting debut vehicle.
-I have heard that the random alphabetical order for confusing the Soviet Army, actually this meaning is the development start order.
+The Panther had the variation of types A, G, F, and this type D, and type D was the first actual fighting debut vehicle.
+I have heard that the random alphabetical order for confusing the Soviet Army.
+This means the development starts in order.
 But the truth has not been found.

-The marking is Panzer-Grenadier-Division Großdeutschland at the time of the participation for Battle of Kursk in the summer of 1943.
-On this instruction manual, the coloring is in the Karachev area, it’s northwest of Kursk.
+The marking is Panzer-Grenadier-Division Großdeutschland at the time of participating in the Battle of Kursk in the summer of 1943.
+In this instruction manual, the coloring is located in the Karachev area, northwest of Kursk.
 I suppose this dark yellow and dark green camouflage pattern is best matched for the Kursk summer campaign.

 I drew rust on the side Armor moderately, too.
-I painted the caterpillar tread using the washing technique with the plural pastel colors, but it’s hard to control the pastel because the color changes completely after having dried when I first get wet.
-Maybe the best way is the first process to use enamel paint, and finish up with pastel.
+I painted the caterpillar tread using the washing technique with the plural pastel colors, but it’s hard to control the pastel because the color changes entirely after having dried when I first got wet.
+Maybe the best way is the first process to use enamel paint and finish up with pastels.
 There will be room for further examination in the future.

-I did the clear coating which expressed mud with a pastel.
-Is it not helped where the place of a hard pastel working still remain dusty even I splayed mat clear coating?
-After I finish up, I didn’t touch the dusty points as possible as I can.
+I did the clear coating, which expressed mud with a pastel.
+Is it not helped that the place of a hard pastel working remains dusty even I splayed mat clear coating?
+After I finished up, I didn’t touch the dusty points as possible as I could.

 It’s impressive the long gun barrel compared with the tank crews.
 I had a hard time assembling to handle photo-etched parts and weathering.
-Finally not so bad ending generally.
+Finally not so a lousy ending generally.
 I was able to make it happily.

 I am interested in models of tanks, airplanes, ships, military figures, I build them little by little when I feel like it.
 I am also interested in the history of war.
 My starting is Tamiya’s Military Miniature series in elementary school.